Highlights for ciprofloxacin

 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to ciprofloxacin, other antibiotics or medicines, foods, dyes, or preservatives
+- an unusual or allergic reaction to ciprofloxacin, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant